hervegirod/ontologyBrowser/README.md

 # ontologyBrowser
-Allows to browser the content of an OWL/RDF ontology
+Allows to browse the content of an OWL/RDF ontology